Penny Chenery: Early life

 Chenery had a love of horses from a young age, and learned to ride at age five.
 Believing her appreciation for horses was inherited from her father, Chenery stated, "My father really loved horses.
 I think a parent often communicates his love to a child."
 She shared many of her father's interests and goals, including business.
-She attended the Madeira School in McLean, Virginia, a prestigious girls' boarding school with an excellent equestrian program.
+She attended the Madeira School in McLean, Virginia, a prestigious girls' boarding school with an equestrian program.
 Chenery was captain of the Equestrian Team in her senior year.
 Following her graduation, she attended Smith College in Northampton, Massachusetts, majoring in American Studies.

 Career

 After graduating in 1943, Chenery worked as an assistant for Gibbs and Cox, a company that designed war craft for the Normandy invasion; subsequent to the invasion, she quit her job to join the Red Cross, at the urging of her brother.
 In 1945 she traveled to France as a Doughnut Girl to help war-weary soldiers transition to ships home at the end of World War II.

 When Chenery returned from Europe in 1946, her father was concerned that she had no employable skills, so he offered to pay her the equivalent of the highest job offer she could get if she would go to graduate school instead.
 Chenery decided to attend Columbia Business School where she was one of 20 women in a class of 800 men.
 At Columbia, she met John (Jack) Bayard Tweedy.
 At her parents' suggestion, she dropped out of school a few months short of her MBA to marry Jack.
 They moved to Denver, Colorado, where he practiced oil and gas law.
-They had four children: Sarah, Kate, Christopher, and John Jr. The Tweedys spent much of their time in Vail, Colorado. because Jack Tweedy was one of the former members of the 10th Mountain Division in World War II who founded Vail Ski Resort in the early 1960s.
+They had four children: Sarah, Kate, Christopher, and John Jr. The Tweedys spent much of their time in Vail, Colorado because Jack Tweedy was one of the former members of the 10th Mountain Division in World War II who founded Vail Ski Resort in the early 1960s.
 He was later Chairman of the Board of Vail Associates.